 There are several treatment options including medications, counseling and surgery.

-Heart 2 Heart Screenings High blood pressure, high cholesterol, smoking, obesity - even family history of heart conditions are all major risk factors of hear disease.
+High blood pressure, high cholesterol, smoking, obesity, and even family history of heart conditions are all major risk factors of heart disease.

 Mercy offers a quick, convenient, inexpensive way to learn your risk of heart disease that includes glucose screening, cholesterol screening, BMI assessment, tips for a heart healthy lifestyle, a printout and review of results, and a referral, if needed.
 No physician order is required.
 To schedule, call (319) 861-7778.